How to Measure User Experience - 8 Methods and 10 UX Metrics

 Usability

-• Task Completion Rate: Task completion rate measures the percentage of users who successfully complete a specific task within a product. some text
+• Task Completion Rate: Task completion rate measures the percentage of users who successfully complete a specific task within a product.

 • A high task completion rate indicates effective navigation and user satisfaction, while a low rate suggests usability issues.

-• Time on Task: Time on task measures the amount of time users take to complete a specific task within a product or system. some text
+• Time on Task: Time on task measures the amount of time users take to complete a specific task within a product or system.

 • A shorter time on task generally indicates that users can navigate the product quickly and easily, while a longer duration may suggest confusion or difficulty in completing the task.

-• Error Rate: Error rate calculates the frequency of errors users make while attempting to complete a specific task within a product or system. some text
+• Error Rate: Error rate calculates the frequency of errors users make while attempting to complete a specific task within a product or system.

 • A high error rate indicates that users are struggling with the interface or task instructions, suggesting potential usability issues that need addressing.